-No historical documents exist in the parish archive documenting which parishioners served in Korea or in the Vietnam War fought from 1964 to 1975.
+No historical documents exist in the parish archive documenting which parishioners served in Korea or from 1964 to 1975 in the Vietnam War.

 During the Korean War, parishioners raised money to help the archdiocese build Father Thomas Scecina Memorial High School within Little Flower's boundaries.
-The school at 5000

-Nowland Ave. accepted its first freshman class in September 1953.
+The school at 5000 Nowland Ave. accepted its first freshman class in September 1953.

 Parishioners also were instrumental in financing construction of Community Hospital at 16th Street and Ritter Avenue.
-Through payroll deductions, door-to-door fundraising, gifts and other means, the hospital opened in 1956.
-It has grown into one of the largest nonprofit organizations in the Indianapolis area, with more than \$500 million in annual revenue.
+Through payroll deductions, door-to-door fund-raising, gifts and other means, the hospital opened in 1956.
+It has grown into one of the largest nonprofit health systems in the Indianapolis area.

-Several years later, Father John persevered in his church drive, dedicating the new church in 1962 after gaining final approval to build it from Archbishop Paul C. Schulte.
-Father John designed everything from the granite altars - replicated from Leonardo da Vinci's famous fresco, "The Last Supper" - to the beautiful stained glass windows.
+Several years later, Father John persevered in his fund drive, dedicating the new church in 1962 after gaining final apful stained glass windows.